PatrycjaKaczmarek/employee-analysis/README.md

 - Excel / CSV

 ## 📈 Key Insights
-- Improved visibility of KPIs in a single dashboard
+- Improved visibility of HR KPIs in a single dashboard
-- Identification of the most expensive and missing trainings
+- Identification of the most costly and missing training areas
-- Employment overview by departments
+- Clear overview of employee distribution by department

 ## 📁 Repository Content
-- `.pbix` file with the Power BI dashboard
+- Power BI `.pbix` file
-- Screenshots of the dashboard
+- Dashboard screenshots

 ## 👤 Author
 Patrycja Kaczmarek